tensorflow/hub/docs/common_signatures/text.md

 Modules have been pre-trained on different domains and/or tasks, and therefore not every text feature vector module would be suitable for your problem.
 E.g.: some modules could have been trained on a single language.

+This interface does not allow fine-tuning of the text representation on TPUs, because it requires the module to instantiate both string processing and the trainable variables at the same time.